BlazeX9/Microsoft-SQL/README.md

 - **Viewing only unique records**: `DISTINCT`

+### CTE
+Common Table Expression is a temporary result set in SQL

 ### Functions
 - **ROW_NUMBER()**: Same ranking value is shown for dublicate row values.
 Ex: two people having same salary will have same rank<br>
   `SELECT Emp_Name,Emp_Salary,ROW_NUMBER() OVER(PARTITION BY Emp_Department ORDER BY Emp_Salary DESC) AS Rank FROM Employee`